sf-wdi-34/project-vagabond/README.md

 ## Evaluation

-You will be evaluated on the following measures:
+You will complete [self-reflection and peer feedback](https://github.com/sf-wdi-34/project-vagabond/blob/master/peer-feedback.md).
+In addition, your project will be evaluated on the following measures:

 1. Project workflow
   - frequent commits with good commit messages